 “You hussy, jist beggin’ fer a kiss.”

-He grabs me by my jacket lapels and Frenches me right there on the street.
+He grabs me by my jacket lapels and Frenches me right there.
 My heart is going a mile a minute.
 His hands are all over me, pulling on my belt buckle.
 The snow is coming down pretty fast.
 No one is out on the street.

 “If we start doin’ it now, we’ll never stop.
 It’ll break my heart when ya gots to go back.”

 “You do love me.
 I knew it,” he is triumphant, jumping into the back seat and dragging me with him.

 “If we do it, ya gots to promise you’ll be a perfect little brother to the twins, so they ain’t jealous no more.”

 “I promise.
 I promise,” as he pulls his jeans off, kicking his sneakers off as well.